sashastadler/crunge-notes/Notes/Adventure Log.md

 ##### A space of triumph and madness

 A clearing with a queen bee, with several creatures dressed as bees as well.
-She asked
+She asked for a bee, so [Eugine](Characters/PCs/Eugine%20Brawnanvil.md) carved a bee for her and [Quentin](Characters/PCs/Quentin%20Thexius.md) animated it.
+The queen was delighted by this and let us leave.

 ##### A space of of wicked trial

+A fairground where we had a choice between three trials: strength, wit, and charm.
+[Cusdakesh](Characters/PCs/Cusdakesh%20Greyskull.md) competed in the trial of strength, which consisted of a simple wrestling match, which he won because he is very great and strong.
+The group was allowed to leave, but chose to compete in the other trials for fun (for glory or shame).
+[Eugine](Characters/PCs/Eugine%20Brawnanvil.md) attempted and lost the trial of wits, which involved solving riddles.
+[Alphonse](Characters/PCs/Alphonse%20Steele.md) attempted the trial of charm - a breath holding contest disguised as a kissing contest.

 ##### A space of meetings final

+An area of the woods with a large tree, guarded by 2 sma

 ### Feb 20, 2022 - Session 35